From Trammell Hudson's Projects

-The Startup ACM doesn't have a length in this table, so it must be encoded in the entry itself.
-There appears to be a 512-byte public key at offset 0x80 with an exponent of 17 (0x11) and a 512-byte signature.
+The ACM format is defined in the Intel TXT Software Development Guide (section A.1).
+The Startup ACM doesn't have a length in the FIT table,be encoded in the entry itself at offset 0x18.
+The entry point offset into the ACM is at offset 0x34. and there appears to be a 512-byte public key at offset 0x80 with an exponent of 17 (0x11) and a 512-byte signature.
 This does not appear to match the hash in the boot guard profile, but the same 512-byte key appears in the Boot Policy in the FIT (at offset 0x2080).

 In the one that I've analyzed there are SHA1 and SHA256 implementations (easily spotted due to their constants 0x67452301 and 0x06a09e667), and it appears to talk directly to the TPM at address 0xfed40000 and interacts with the TXT private configuration registers at 0xfed20000.